aandrewjuan1/tasktest/Docs/modules-and-features.md

 7. **Reminders and Notification Delivery Module** - Alert and notification system
 8. **LLM Assistant and Recommendation Module** - AI-powered intelligent assistance
 9. **Dashboard and Analytics Module** - Overview and insights
+10. **Collaboration and Messaging Module** - Multi-user collaboration with permission-based access and messaging

 ---